Jean Lau Chin, EdD

 LIWP Clinical/Consulting Planning Committee

-Her work on leadership, diversity and women’s issues has led to a number of invitational talks and publications in these areas.
+Her work on leadership, diversity and women's issues has led to a number of invitational talks and publications in these areas.
 During the past year, she was invited to the Oxford Roundtable to talk on women and leadership, and was designated as a Fulbright Specialist in this area.
 She has authored a chapter on women and leadership for the Oxford Handbook of Leadership and Organizations and the prologue for Women of Color in Higher Education.
-As president, Society for the Psychological Study of Ethnic Minority Issues (Division 45, APA), her presidential initiative was examining leadership styles and identity of women and diverse leaders.
+As president, Society for the Psychological Study of Ethnic Minority Issues (Div.
+45, APA), her presidential initiative was examining leadership styles and identity of women and diverse leaders.

-She has served in many leadership positions on national, state and local boards which currently include: Advisory Committee on Eliminating Mental Health Disparities Committee for Substance Abuse Mental Health Services Administration, U.S. Department of Health and Human Services; president, National Council of Schools and Programs of Professional Psychology; advisory board of ERASE Racism; board member of Nassau County Mental Health Association; president, Division of Women’s Issues, New York State Psychological Association; board member of Organization of Chinese Americans-Long Island.
+She has served in many leadership positions on national, state and local boards which currently include: Advisory Committee on Eliminating Mental Health Disparities Committee for Substance Abuse Mental Health Services Administration, U.S. Department of Health and Human Services; president, National Council of Schools and Programs of Professional Psychology; advisory board of ERASE Racism; board chair and member of Nassau County Mental Health Association; president, Division of Women's Issues, New York State Psychological Association; board Chair of Organization of Chinese Americans-Long Island.
 In these roles, she has promoted coalition building and grassroots advocacy to impact national policy on mental health and substance abuse issues, and access to care for underserved, low income Asian American communities.
 She helped to spearhead the change in federal guidelines to include Asian-Americans as an underrepresented minority group, influencing the training of clinical psychologists.